Click on the titles of articles, chapters, etc. to download

 Alexander Reisenbichler.
 “The Politics of Quantitative Easing and Housing Stimulus by the Federal Reserve and the European Central Bank, 2008-2018.”
 West European Politics vol. 43 no. 2 (2020).

 Kimberly J. Morgan and Alexander Reisenbichler.
 “Riding the Tiger: Managing Risk in U.S. Housing Finance and Health Insurance Welfare Markets.”
-Socio-Economic Review (2021).
+Socio-Economic Review vol. 20 no. 3 (2022).

 Alexander Reisenbichler.
 “Entrenchment or Retrenchment: The Political Economy of Mortgage Debt Subsidies in the United States and Germany.”
-Comparative Politics (2021).
+Comparative Politics vol. 54 no. 4 (2022).

 Book Chapters